stefnotch/starboard-mathlive/README.md

 ## TODO: Starboard stuff

+Some quick shortcut/typing to insert a new cell type??

+`Shift`+`Enter` at the last line: focuses the create cell button
+`js`: the search thingy is searching for js and suggests the Javascript cell type
+`Enter`: Inserts the Javascript cell

+use starboard-wrap for the demo

+[native filesystem](https://web.dev/file-system-access/), including opening an entire directory (persist in indexeddb and use this library https://web.dev/browser-fs-access/ )

 Undo and redo support for deleting/adding cells

 Sweet, would `Backspace` or `Ctrl`+`Backspace` (or something else) be preferable as a shortcut to delete empty cells?
 Or does it really not matter?